BAM-PFA/edith/readme.md

 This uses [`ltopers`](https://github.com/amiaopensource/ltopers) to write the AIP created by `ingestfile` to LTO tape.
 We use an HP 2-drive unit that we use to create a redundant backup, with tapes stored in separate locations.

 The interface asks for a tapeID to be entered, but it also shows you the last one used so you can just confirm that there isn't a new one in.

+When an AIP is written to LTO, there is an API call to ResourceSpace to grap the resource ID and push the LTO tape ID to that resource for searching in RS.

+The contents of the LTO tapes are also updated and indexed in the mediamicroservices database.

 ## Some major unknowns/ to-dos